Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Gaussian Mixture: Robustness Implies Accuracy Disparity

 As a consequence, solving for the optimal robust $\ell_p$ classifier is essentially performing linear regression with $\ell_q$-regularization, and this explains the norm shrinkage effect in Proposition \ref{Claim norm}.

 The connection between robust training and regularized linear regression has been noted in a prior work~\citep{xu2008robust} for regression.
-As a comparison, here we demonstrate that such equivalence also holds true for classification problems under Gaussian mixture distributions, which requires a delicate analysis of the KKT conditions in addition to directly exploiting the duality between the data and parameter as in the regression problem.
-Furthermore, explicitly formalizing such connection allows us to interpret the trade-off of adversarial robustness and accuracy parity from multiple perspectives: \begin{itemize} \item A larger $\varepsilon$ implies better robustness, but also results in a strong regularization (\ie, norm shrinkage) effect as $\varepsilon \propto \lambda$, hence leading to an increased accuracy disparity; \item Since $\ell_1$-regularization has the strongest regularization effect compared to other $\ell_p$-regularizations ($p > 1$), achieving adversarial robustness with $\ell_\infty$-constraint will lead to the largest accuracy disparity under the same perturbation radius $\varepsilon$. \end{itemize}
+As a comparison, here we demonstrate that such equivalence also holds true for classification problems under Gaussian mixture distributions, which requires a delicate analysis of the KKT conditions in addition to directly exploiting the duality between the data and parameters as in the regression problem.
+Furthermore, explicitly formalizing this connection allows us to interpret the trade-off of adversarial robustness and accuracy parity from the following perspective---A larger $\varepsilon$ implies better robustness, but also results in a strong regularization (\ie, norm shrinkage) effect as $\varepsilon \propto \lambda$, hence leading to an increased accuracy disparity.